josezurita21/holbertonschool-shell/permissions/README.md

 #8.
 James Bond
 *File:* 8-James_Bond
 This command allows us to have the owner have no permissions at all, as well as the group, but other users have full permissions

+#9.
+John Doe
+*File:* 9-John_Doe
+chmod 753 gives us the following result:
+Owner: rwx (read, write and execute).
+Group: r-x (read and execute).
+Other users: -wx (write and execute, no reading).